giusber2005/botVirtuale/README.md

 # VIRTUALE_BOT

-Hello there, this is a program to complete all the your course!
+Hello there, this is a program to complete all the modules in your course!
 It will follow all the videos and respond to the quiz at the end of the course

 To use it you will simply need to insert your own credentials and the id of the course module you want to follow